-In the past two years, California has experienced both warmer than normal winters and a continuation of a significant drought.
-These events have affected gas demand significantly in terms of less demand for space heating and lower demand for gas water heating.
-The combined effect of weather and continued energy efficiency and conservation has been a decrease in gas consumption of about 16 percent in 2014, and an increase of 2.5 percent in 2015 over prior year.
-A return to assumed normal temperatures and precipitation is expected to increase sales by about only 8 percent in 2016 due to the effects of continuing energy efficiency improvements.
+In the past two years, California has experienced both slightly warmer than normal winters and a continuation of drought like conditions.
+However, when comparing to 2014 the last two years have been slightly cooler and load has increased due to a demand in space heating and gas water heating.
+With the combined effect of weather, continued energy efficiency and conservation has been a slight increase in gas consumption of about 2.69 percent in 2015 and 2.63 percent in 2016 over their respective prior year.
+A return to assumed normal temperatures and precipitation is expected to increase sales by only 8.21 percent in 2017 due to the effects of continuing energy efficiency improvements.

-In contrast to core customers, the demand for natural gas used in electric generation has been very high during the last three years, again driven by the drought that has lowered hydroelectric generation.
+In contrast to core customers, the demand for natural gas used in electric generation has been very high during the last three years.
+Again driven by the drought conditions that lowered hydroelectric generation.
 Other factors such as new cleaner energy generation facilities and reductions in nuclear generating capacity have also contributed to this increase in demand by electric generation.
-Demand for natural gas use for electric generation is expected to decrease assuming normal weather conditions for hydroelectric generation and expected rate increases taking place through 2017.
+Demand for natural gas use for electric generation is expected to decrease when taking into account normal weather conditions for hydroelectric generation, increasing renewable generation and expected rate increases taking place through 2017.

-Appendix: Outlook from May 1, 2016 to April 30, 2017.
+Appendix: Outlook from May 1, 2017 to April 30, 2018.

-See the table below for a listing of PG&E's pending proceedings affecting PG&E's 2016 and 2017 revenue requirements and new proceedings expected to be filed between now and April 30, 2017.
+See the table below for a listing of PG&E's pending proceedings affecting PG&E's 2017 and 2018 revenue requirements and new proceedings expected to be filed between now and April 30, 2018.
 This is not an exhaustive list of PG&E's filings; rather it incorporates planned regulatory filings which are known at this time and are expected to have a rate impact for PG&E's electric and/or gas customers.
 Actual filing dates, amounts of requests, and actual revenue requirements authorized or settled are subject to change through the normal regulatory approval processes of the CPUC and other regulatory agencies.